Shared Dreams and Mutual Dreaming Are Real

 Shared Dreams: More than a Hollywood Myth

 Hollywood loves to blow your mind.
-The mantra might as well be “the more controversial or “out there, the better.”
-But only out there so far, because somewhere in the back of a viewer’s mind a decision is made when watching or reading something fictional.
-That they’ll follow along with the story or not.
-I think that’s the bar set to judge a dream as meaningful.
-Does the story engage you enough to play along?
+The mantra might as well be “the more controversial or out there, the better.”
+But only so far ‘out there’ because somewhere in the back of a viewer’s mind a decision is made when watching or reading something fictional.
+They’ll follow along with the story and forget that it’s unreal, or not.
+I think that’s the bar set to judge a dream as meaningful in the traditional sense.
+Does it engage you enough to play along?

 Well, do they?
 I say yes, but give me a minute to get to that.